-2.2.1.4.2 Surface Water Bodies that Supply Water to Basin Residents
+2.2.3.6.2 Surface Water Bodies that Supply Water to Basin Residents

 The City of Santa Cruz Water Department supplies approximately 45% of Basin residents with water that is primarily sourced from surface water.
-The surface waters used by the City to serve its Basin customers are: San Lorenzo River, Majors Creek, Liddell Creek, Laguna Creek, and Loch Lomond Reservoir on Newell Creek.
+The surface waters used by the City to serve its Basin customers are: San Lorenzo River, Majors Creek, Liddell Creek, Laguna Creek, Reggiardo Creek, and Loch Lomond Reservoir on Newell Creek.
 All of the City's surface water supply sources are located outside of the Basin.

-In addition to the surface water supplied to its own customers within the Basin, the City also has supplied Soquel Creek Water District with treated drinking water sourced from Majors, Liddell, and Laguna Creeks when it has excess surface water available.
-This water transfer from the City to Soquel Creek Water District is part of a conjunctive use pilot project.
-The pilot project is an in-lieu water transfer focused on delivering treated surface water to Soquel Creek Water District customers in its Service Area 1.
-This in-lieu water transfer allows less groundwater pumping from the wells that typically serve Service Area 1 customers.
-Reduced pumping allows in-lieu recharge to occur.
+In addition to the surface water supplied to its own customers within the Basin, SCWD also has supplied SqCWD with treated drinking water when SCWD has excess surface water available.
+This water transfer from SCWD to SqCWD is part of a conjunctive use pilot project.
+The pilot project is an in-lieu water transfer that began delivering treated surface water to SqCWD customers in December 2018 to fulfill an agreement negotiated in 2016.
+This in-lieu water transfer allows less groundwater pumping from the wells that typically serve SqCWD customers.
+Reduced pumping allows natural recharge to occur.

-2.2.1.4.3 Surface Water Bodies Connected to Basin Groundwater
+2.2.3.6.3 Surface Water Bodies Connected to Basin Groundwater

-Groundwater elevation monitoring, stream elevations, stream gauging data, and integrated surface water-groundwater modeling (Figure 2-9) have been used to identify streams that are connected to groundwater within the Basin.
+Groundwater elevation monitoring, stream elevations, stream gauging data, and integrated surface water-groundwater modeling (Figure 2-10) have all been used to identify streams that are connected to groundwater within the Basin.
+These data have also been used to determine the amount of time throughout the year that each surface water body within the Basin is connected to groundwater.

-Soquel Creek has the largest watershed in the Basin and its complete catchment measures approximately 42 square miles (Figure 2-18).
+Soquel Creek has the largest watershed in the Basin and its complete catchment measures approximately 42 square miles (Figure 2-21).
 Soquel Creek's main upper tributary is the West Branch of Soquel Creek.
 Bates Creek is a lower tributary.
-Soquel Creek is connected to shallow groundwater during most of the year at most of its reaches within the Basin (Figure 2-9).
+Soquel Creek is connected to shallow groundwater during most of the year at most of its reaches within the Basin (Figure 2-10).
 Where data are available on lower Soquel Creek only, there are both gaining and losing reaches.

-Two smaller streams within the Basin, Aptos Creek and Valencia Creek, are also connected to groundwater in their lower reaches for at least part of the year (Figure 2-9).
+Two smaller streams within the Basin, Aptos Creek and Valencia Creek, are also connected to groundwater in their lower reaches for at least part of the year (Figure 2-10).
 In their upper reaches, groundwater elevation monitoring and stream elevations indicate that both Aptos Creek and Valencia Creek are not connected to groundwater.
 Current and historic groundwater elevations (dating to the 1950s) are significantly below stream elevations.
 This historic information, especially given that Aptos Creek is mostly within Nisene Marks State Park where few wells are located, indicates that these streams were unlikely to have been connected to groundwater in the historic past.
 However, both Aptos and Valencia Creeks become connected to groundwater near their confluence one half mile before Aptos Creek enters the Pacific Ocean at Rio Del Mar.

-In the western portion of the Basin, Arana Gulch and Rodeo Gulch may be connected to groundwater in their lower reaches: Branciforte Creek is the westernmost creek in the Basin, but much of the stream channel flows directly over the underlying granitic basement and has little influence on the Basin's aquifers.
+In the western portion of the Basin, Arana Gulch and Rodeo Gulch may be connected to groundwater in their lower reaches.
+Branciforte Creek is the westernmost creek in the Basin, but much of the stream channel flows directly over the underlying granitic basement and has little influence on the Basin's aquifers.
 Maps and additional detailed recommendations for improved monitoring and management of surface water bodies connected to groundwater are found in Section 3.9.

-2.2.1.4.4 Surface Water Supporting Basin Groundwater Dependent Ecosystems (GDE)
+2.2.3.6.4 Surface Water Supporting Basin Groundwater Dependent Ecosystems (GDE)

-Significant surface water bodies supporting GDEs are mapped and discussed in detail in Section 2.2.2.7.
+Significant surface water bodies supporting GDEs are mapped and discussed in detail in Section 2.1.4.12; 2.2.4.6; and 2.2.4.7.

-2.2.1.5 Recharge Areas and Water Deliveries
+2.2.3.7 Recharge Areas and Water Deliveries

-2.2.1.5.1 Basin Recharge
+2.2.3.7.1 Basin Recharge Areas